nerdfolio/better-auth-goodies/packages/ba-guest-list/README.md

 		...otherPlugins,
 		guestList({
 			allowGuests: [
-				// can be array of names or array of {name: string, role?: comma-separated-string}
+				// required: can be array of names or array of {name: string, role?: comma-separated-string}
 				{ name: "Alice", role: "admin" },
 				{ name: "Bob", role: "user" },
 				{ name: "Charlie", role: "user" },
 			],
-			revealNames: true // whether the client can see this list (useful for demos) })
+			// optional; whether the client can see this list (useful for demos)
+			revealNames: true
+		})
 	],
 })